OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 # [XML Manifest](#tab/xmlmanifest)

 To enable event-based activation of your add-in, you must configure the [Runtimes](/javascript/api/manifest/runtimes) element and [LaunchEvent](/javascript/api/manifest/extensionpoint#launchevent) extension point in the `VersionOverridesV1_1` node of the manifest.
-For now, `DesktopFormFactor` is the only supported form factor.

 1. In your code editor, open the quick start project.